-In line with industry practice, ANZ obtains insurance cover from third party and captive providers for those operational risks where cost-effective premiums can be obtained.
-ANZ's AMA operational risk regulatory capital does not utilise insurance mitigation under APS 115.
+In line with industry practice, ANZ obtains insurance to cover those operational risks where costeffective premiums can be obtained.
+In conducting their business, business units are advised to act as if uninsured and not to use insurance as a guaranteed mitigant for operational risk.
+ANZ's AMA to operational risk regulatory capital calculation does not utilise insurance as a risk mitigation.

-Business disruption is a critical risk to a bank's ability to operate, so ANZ has comprehensive business continuity, recovery and crisis management plans.
+ANZ has business continuity, recovery and crisis management plans.
 The intention of the business continuity and recovery plans is to ensure critical business functions can be maintained, or restored in a timely fashion, in the event of material disruptions arising from internal or external events.

-Crisis management planning at Group and country levels supplement business continuity plans in the event of a broader Group or country crisis.
+Crisis management planning at Group and country levels supplement business continuity plans in the event of a broader group or country crisis.
 Crisis management plans include crisis team structures, roles, responsibilities and contact lists, and are subject to testing.